Wrestling / Alexander Otsuka

 - Category Traitor: Upon Otsuka's return to ZERO-ONE, Shinjiro Otani called him a traitor for having left pro wrestling for MMA.
 Naturally Alexander did not like it.

-- Charles Atlas Superpower: He always deadlifts his suplexes, meaning that he lifts his opponent without him helping by jumping up.
+- Charles Atlas Superpower: He always deadlifts his suplexes, meaning that he lifts his opponent without the latter's helping by jumping up.
+Otsuka has legit wrestling training after all.

 - Cloudcuckoolander: Thoroughly.
-As noted in his interviews and public persona, not to talk about the Otoko Sakari character, Otsuka is mainly known for his eccentric charisma, personal craziness and will to get exposed to horrifying damage.
+As noted in his interviews and public persona, not to talk about the Otoko Sakari character, Otsuka is mainly known for his eccentric charisma, personal craziness and will to endure horrifying damage.

 - Color-Coded for Your Convenience: Yellow and red/orange are the predominant colors in his tights.